When it comes to choosing a Mandarin exam, most prefer HSK. Many don’t even know or consider TOCFL (Test of Chinese as a Foreign Language).

 4. Difficulty level

-Although both follow a comparable format and test structure, TOCFL is more difficult than HSK.
+Although both follow a similar format and test structure, TOCFL is more complex than HSK.

 The new HSK version with 9 levels from earlier 6 might have the same difficulty level.